 If there is one thing worth noting about flea markets in Ohio, is that they are in no way done half-heartedly.
 They are show-stopping and supersize – much like their portion sizes!

 Many of the best flea markets in Ohio host well over 1,000 high-quality vendors.
-So, if you’re traveling to this Midwestern state for some serious vintage shopping, be sure to take an empty suitcase.
+So, if you’re traveling to The Buckeye State for some serious vintage shopping, be sure to take an empty suitcase.
 It will be necessary for carrying all of your newfound antique treasures back home with you.